Ruidoso Downs, New Mexico

 Ruidoso Downs is a city in Lincoln County, New Mexico, United States, located within the Lincoln National Forest.
-The population was 1,824 at the 2000 census and 2,815 at the 2010 census.
+As of the 2020 census, Ruidoso Downs had a population of 2,620.
 Originally incorporated as a village, it became a city in May 2002.
-Known locally as "the Downs", Ruidoso Downs is a suburb of adjacent Ruidoso and is a part of the Ruidoso Micropolitan Statistical Area.
+Known locally as "the Downs", Ruidoso Downs is a municipality separate from the Village of Ruidoso and is adjacent to the Village of Ruidoso Ruidoso.
 The city, located along U.S. Route 70, is named after the Ruidoso Downs Race Track, which is located in the city along with the Billy the Kid Casino.
+The city is home to the Hubbard Museum of the American West.

 History

 According to a local Ruidoso Downs historian, early on Hispanos settlers called the area "San Juanito".
 The settlers began arriving in the early in the late 1840s, and introduced rodeo and horse racing to the area.
 Originally the area had scattered farms and ranches, with the Dowlin Mill constructed in 1868.
 A new wave of families arrived after the Lincoln County War.

 By around 1907 the road between Roswell and Alamogordo, which passed through the area, was still primitive, though it was improved in the 1920s through the Federal Aid Project.
 The road that would become US 70 was paved in the area around 1945, and then improved again in 1958.
 The road became four lanes in 1981.

 In 1946 the Ruidoso News was founded and the airport opened, and two years later radio arrived.
 Electric lights appeared in the area in 1947.
 The White Mountain Inn opened in the 1940s as a sanatorium and as a lodging establishment.